Fort Bowyer: Background

 On the morning of September 12, Percy landed Nicolls's force of 60 Royal Marines, (Note: The muster from HMS Childers shows that she carried 29 marines and 12 marine artillerymen.
 In addition the muster from HMS Carron shows that she carried 21 marines as supernumeraries, and around 60 native American allies, under the command of Robert Henry (1791–1850).
 Despite Nicolls having promised 130 Indians, the muster records "Indian Warriors victualled – 58 in number".)
 (Note: Latour claims that 'the enemy had landed six hundred Indians or Spaniards, and one hundred and thirty marines' but this does not reconcile with the ship musters.)
 (Note: Roosevelt's observation.
 'Latour is the only trustworthy American contemporary historian of this war, and even he at times absurdly exaggerates the British force and loss, Most of the other American "histories" of that period were the most preposterously bombastic works that ever saw print.
 But as regards this battle, none of them are as bad as even such British historians as Alison...
-Almost all British writers underestimate their own force and enormously magnify that of the Americans.') and about 60 Indians, together with a 5 1/2-inch howitzer, (Note: The 5 1/2-inch howitzer fired a shot of about 24 pounds.
+Almost all British writers underestimate their own force and enormously magnify that of the Americans.') and about 60 Indians, together with a 5 1/2-inch howitzer, (Note: The 5 1/2-inch howitzer fired a shell of about 24 pounds.
 A 24-pounder cannon had a 5.82 inch bore and fired a shot with a diameter of 5.547 inches.
 The howitzer was much lighter than the gun and used a smaller powder charge, but could produce plunging fire, which a gun could not.) about 9 miles to the eastward.
 The British land force then marched against the fort and Lawrence's 160 men.

 A further sixty Indians, under First Lieutenant James Cassell, had been detached to secure the pass of Bon Secour 27 miles to the east of the fort, but they played no active part in the attack itself.

 The American forces in Fort Bowyer, commanded by William Lawrence, consisted of 160 infantry, and a disputed number of cannon (reports range between 6 and 14 guns).